kippesikgithub/allsky/README.md

 # Allsky Setups
 Some documentation about my indi-allsky setups for nightlapses, stargazing, northern light, runnig on Proxmox LXE.
-Using old Android phones and IP camera's to capture the nightsky and all thats happening above us when we are asleep.
+Using ZWO camera(s), old Android phones and IP camera's to capture the nightsky and all thats happening above us when we are asleep.

 #### Why?
 The night-sky is amazing isn't it?
 Even here in the Netherlands with a lot of light pollution, there is a lot to see at night in the sky, but we are asleep by then.
 As a Techie, Data and Automation guy I found some interesting posts on the www of people using specific made Astro camera's combined with Indi-Allsky (https://github.com/aaronwmorris/indi-allsky) software, running on a RPI.
 Creating Timelapses, Keograms, Panorama's, Startrails and much more, fully automated every night.
 Since I already own 2 proxmox servers, and have a lot experience using IP camera's, a new idea was born.
 What if i could use Old phones and IP camera's to do the same, comined with Indi-Allsky.